almatsy159/analyser/readme_v1.md

 overlay_test is used to develop feature on overlay while not touching to the working structure of overlay.

 to dev :
-almost all feature , an object that allow to recieve data from the various server, a menu to customize setting, hide and block (not sensitive to key/mouse event) option,
+almost all feature ,
+- an object that allow to recieve data from the various server
+- a menu to customize setting
+- hide and block (not sensitive to key/mouse event) option,

 an option to make the overlay sensitive to event (click)